AnupamaGupta01/kudu-1/docs/decoder-eval-perf.md

 ![Performance 1.5](https://raw.githubusercontent.com/anjuwong/kudu/565e2c4e56f57ca738fcec73054d9297b9f72084/docs/images/decoder_eval_perf_1.5.png)

-Note that because the cells are being evaluated individually, rather than in batches, the comparator is determined once per cell instead of once per batch.
-This led to a fairly significant dip in performance.
+Note that because the cells are being evaluated individually rather than in batches, the predicate comparator is determined once per cell instead of once per batch.
+This led to a fairly significant dip in performance, as the comparator had been determined completely dynamically.
 See the above plot and compare it against the plot above it on the right and note that the slower speed.
 To alleviate this, the evaluation has been templatized to remediate the cost of the repeated comparator dispatch.

 ## Low cardinality